rapid7/pdf-renderer/README.md

 #### PDF_RENDERER_PRINT_DEADLINE
 Default Value: (time.Duration) `5m`
 Description: defines the maximum amount of time to spend on any given render request before simply printing whatever is there

+#### PDF_RENDERER_BROWSER_CONTEXT_DEADLINE
+Default Value: (time.Duration) `6m`
+Description: defines the maximum amount of time to give the browser to create the pdf and close the context (should be greater than the print deadline)

 ## Usage